01 of 06

 The town of Dundas is a quiet little find, beloved by its residents who are increasingly people from Toronto making the switch to more affordable housing and green space outside the big city.

-The town of about 20,000 has dodged the sprawl bullet, maintaining a vibrant main drag that features longstanding restaurants, boutiques and businesses in well-preserved 19th century architecture.
+The town of about 20,000 has dodged the sprawl bullet, maintaining a vibrant main drag that features longstanding restaurants, boutiques, and businesses with well-preserved 19th-century architecture.
 It's the kind of Main street where drivers just stop to let pedestrians cross.
 A wave, a smile and everyone's on their way.

 Don't miss the Dundas Museum and Archives located on one of Dundas' most sublime residential streets.
 Quatrefoil is the town's five-star dining pride and joy.

-Public transportation: Closest GO Train is Aldershot or Hamilton - 15 - 20 mins away.
+Public Transportation: Closest GO Train is Aldershot or Hamilton - 15 - 20 minutes away.

 Nearby: Royal Botanical Gardens, Hamilton attractionsContinue to 5 of 6 below.

 Heritage Beauty in Port Hope

 Just over an hour from Toronto, the lakeside community of Port Hope has the best-preserved 19th-century streetscape in Ontario.
 In fact, 300 buildings are heritage-designated giving the town the highest per capita rate of preservation in Canada and a unique, historic charm, best enjoyed on foot.

 If you are making your way leisurely to Montreal or Kingston, Port Hope is a great place to stop for a break or even overnight.
 The well preserved Waddell Hotel, built in 1845, sits right on the main drag overlooking the Ganaraska River.